felipemontefuscolo/the-reach-query/README.md

-The goal of this project is to compute the *Unique Visitors* and *Visits* counterpart in social networks.
+The goal of this project is to compute the webpage counterpart of *Unique Visitors* and *Visits* for social networks.
 Those metrics are called, respectively, *Reach* and *Impressions*.

 slides:
 http://bit.ly/reachquery